Which implant and which operation?

 The Cleavage area:

 The cleavage is most often determined by the shape of the underlying chest wall and the attachment of the ribs to the breast bone, and how they slope away from the breast bone.
-If the natural cleavage is wide it is tempting to place the implants closer together but this means that the inner edge of the implants will only be covered by skin and become visible.
-If the natural cleavage is wide then high round implants will emphasize this giving a railroad look between the breasts.
+If the natural cleavage is wide it is tempting to place the implants closer together, but this means that the inner edge of the implants will only be covered by skin and become visible.
+If the natural cleavage is wide then high, round implants will emphasize this, giving a railroad look between the breasts.
 This effect can be softened by using anatomical implants.
 A narrow cleavage can become a cleft if higher profile round implants are used.

-Narrow cleavage
+image description Narrow cleavage

-Wide cleavage
+image description image description Wide cleavage

 Subpectoral: